SESARLab/mfh-dl-performace-testing/thesis.md

 #### SQL capabilities

 Apache Druid supports two query languages: Druid SQL, a declarative language similar to SQL, and native queries, JSON objects that describe how to filter, group, or aggregate data.
 Apache Druid automatically translates Druid SQL into a native query every time a query hits a Broker.
 Druid SQL capabilities are limited: it only supports `SELECT` queries.
-This means that DDL statements like CREATE`, `ALTER or DROP, or typical DML statements like `INSERT` and `UPDATE` are not supported.
+This means that DDL statements like `CREATE`, `ALTER` or `DROP`, or typical DML statements like `INSERT` and `UPDATE` are not supported.
 Also, Druid SQL only supports equality `JOIN` between native datasources.

 #### Ingestion